Pre-paid Funerals Code of Practice review 2018 draft code and summary

 Summary: Consultation Draft of the Fair Trading (Pre-paid Funerals Code of Practice) Regulations 2018

-A new code of conduct has been released and will come into effect March 2021.
-The new code will ensure funds will be managed within secure investments.
-New rules around contracts and costs will also provide certainty by fixing prices and preventing inflation from eroding the value of the contract over time.
+The prepaid funeral code, which came into effect March 2021, ensures funds are managed within secure investments.
+It sets rules around contracts and costs also provide certainty by fixing prices and preventing inflation from eroding the value of the contract over time.
 More information is available for consumers on buying a prepaid funeral of for businesses on prepaid funerals page.

 A pre-paid funeral is a contract entered into with a funeral organiser in which payments are made for the provision of funeral services in the future.
 However, a pre-paid funeral contract does not include a contract to carry out funeral services between a client and a cemetery manager (e.g. Metropolitan Cemeteries Board).
 One of the attractions of pre-paid funerals is that prices are usually at today’s prices, thus avoiding inflation and other rising costs.